MarynaOzkara/MarynaOzkara/README.md

 ## Open to Opportunities

-I'm always open to new projects and collaborations.
+I always open to new projects and collaborations.
 If you have an offer for cooperation, contact me!

 ## Contact me